 D. If the distance is less than 1 mile

 Do not tow or push a disabled bus with riders aboard the vehicle, unless getting off would be unsafe.
 Only tow or push the bus to the nearest safe spot to discharge passengers.

 5 / 20

-A. One second for every 10 feet of vehicle length rounded upward
+B. One second for every 10 feet of vehicle length rounded upward plus one second

 One good rule says you need at least one second for each 10 feet of vehicle length at speeds below 40 mph.
 At greater speeds, you must add 1 second for safety.

 A. With a higher grade of fuel